How to use Twitter for business

 And you don’t need to have any video experience to get some out there.
 There are free apps available like Lumen5 and Wotchit that can do the work for you.
 Or, Twitter’s live video is an effective option.

 Of course, the goal is to create content that’s so dazzling everyone gives it the attention it deserves.
 But that’s not always possible.

 So, Twitter gives you three advertising options to suit your budget and aims: promoted tweets, promoted accounts and promoted trends.
-The first two will cost you anything from 30p to £3 per engagement, while promoted trends cost £150,000 per day.
+Approximately, the first two could cost you anything from 30p to £3 per engagement, while promoted trends cost £150,000 per day.

 Advertisements can offer a good ROI (return on investment) when used in tandem with an effective marketing strategy.

 This strategy might seem counter-intuitive.
 But remember, tweets don’t quite have the organic reach they used to.
 The average Twitter user has around 700 followers, so there’s a good chance they missed your tweet the first time round.

 So, rather than sounding like a broken record, tweeting the same big news a few times a week or month is now considered best practice to give you a better chance of being heard.